-- 3. Calculators: TI-30XIIS or a scientific calculator - 4.
-Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.
+- 2) A (Non-Graphing) Scientific Calculator such as the TI-30XIS: Note that you will not be allowed to use a Graphing Calculator or cellphone on the paper-and-pencil exams. - 3) Positive learning attitudes: take responsibility for your study, work hard, be patient, be perseverant, demonstrate professionalism and treat people with respect.